dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 grandmother wouldn't buy that e-book!
 She'd just send him $100 with a card that says:

-> "Sorry I spoiled you, but your book sucks.
+> "Sorry I spoiled you, but your e-book sucks.
 And I taught you how to
 > bake cookies, you sorry little fuck.
 Get a job.
 Here's $100.
 Don't
 > be a con-artist.
 This is America."
 >